develprr/KalabawFoods/README.md

 This is a demo app to showcase how to containerize a Blazor-based front end application.
-The user interface is an single page application online store implementation of an imaginary start-up company "Kalabaw Foods", which refines and sells exotic meat products.
+The user interface is an single page application online store implementation of an imaginary start-up company "Kalabaw Foods", which imports, refines and sells exotic meat products.

 ## Credits
 The Docker configuration in this example is heavily influenced by the following examples: